syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Color of the placeholder text

-Use the following code to customize the text color of the `Placeholder`.
+You can change the color of the placeholder by targeting its CSS class `input.e-input::placeholder`, which indicates the placeholder text, and set the desired color using the `color` property.

 {% highlight cshtml %}